Managing Shorter Trips

 A programme of towpath improvements will be taking place within the West Midlands Waterway over the next two years.
 Thanks to funding from a number of partners we aim to make travel easier for walkers and cyclists by improving facilities and environmental conditions.

 Approximately 17km of towpath will be improved thanks to funding from the Black Country Local Enterprise Partnership Growth Deal, through a Local Growth Fund Programme called Managing Shorter Trips.
-The programme provides financial support to sustainable transport projects across the Black Country with the following projects taking place from January this year:
+The programme provides financial support to sustainable transport projects across the Black Country with the following projects taking place from January 2016:

 Stourbridge Canal - Wordsley Junction to Leys Junction, Wordsley, Leys Junction to Seven Dwellings, Brierley Hill